 At my local health food store I purchased some Stevia drops.
 Later I purchased a natural stevioside extract in a powder form that was dispensed in packets like my beloved SweetN’Low.
 I found that two of the drops went very far in sweetening my coffee.
 I would supplement this with some creamer and a teaspoon of natural pure cane sugar.
 I am now down to just creamer and Stevia drops which I like quite a bit.
 I find the stevia powder to be better for other things.
 I have not yet baked with Stevia although I will.

-In all my research these two products seems to get the highest marks both from a quality and purity standpoint.
+In all my research these products seems to get the highest marks both from a quality and purity standpoint.
 I would encourage you to experiment some, visit your favorite health food store and talk to one of the staff there.